-Press the scroll wheel to you pan the drawing without the risk of accidentally moving objects.
-Panning means that you are moving the drawing area in different directions without altering the scale.
+Press the scroll wheel to pan (move side-to-side or up and down) the drawing without the risk of accidentally moving objects.

 Right mouse button (3D view)

-Holding down the right mouse button in the 3D view lets you circle around your focus point.
-Just clicking the right mouse button, in 2D or 3D, opens a context menu.
+Hold down the right mouse button in the 3D view to circle or orbit around your focus point.
+Just clicking the right mouse button in 2D or 3, opens a context menu.

 It is important to watch the color of the cursor as you work.
 It is subtle, but the color changes based on what you are doing and where the cursor is.

 - White: the cursor is white when you are moving the mouse around to select toolbar buttons, menu options, or when it is idle on the screen.